 A bottom bracket generator is a device that powers your bicycle light(s) by generating electricity the same way a bottle dynamo does.

-The biggest difference with bottle dynamos is that a bottom bracket generator is placed on the wheel which also is into contact with the road vs. the sidewall.
+The biggest difference with bottle dynamos is that a bottom bracket generator is placed on the wheel which also is in contact with the road vs. the sidewall.

 The biggest advantage of bottom bracket generators appears to be that they don’t slip in wet conditions.